argoproj/argo-workflows/docs/parallelism.md

   namespaceParallelism: "4"
 ```

+!!!
+Note
-Workflows that are executing but restricted from running more nodes due to the other mechanisms will still count towards the parallelism limits.
+    Workflows that are executing but restricted from running more nodes due to other mechanisms will still count toward parallelism limits.

 ### Priority